francespinnock/francespinnock.github.io/_pages/about.md

 Central to Pinnock’s work are the processes of pattern cutting and hand stitching, enabling ideas to shift between two and three-dimensions.
 Formulaic and repetitive actions are contrasted by gesture and intuition – as assembled components are playfully arranged and rearranged until they rest in a final composition.
 Through making Pinnock experiences points of tension and rest in movement, while the works themselves engender tensions between motion and stasis, body and object.

-Pinnock (b.
-1990, UK) holds a BA in Modelmaking from the Arts University Bournemouth and an MA in Sculpture from the Royal College of Art.
-Her work has been exhibited internationally at fairs including TEFAF Maastricht, NL (2024) and FOG Design + Art, San Francisco, USA (2022) and included in UK group shows at Make Hauser & Wirth, Somerset, UK (2023), Cromwell Place, London, UK (2023), Standpoint Gallery, London, UK (2023) and Somerset House, London (2022).
+Frances Pinnock (b.
+1990, Bristol, UK) received her MA in Sculpture from the Royal College of Art, London, UK and her BA in Modelmaking from the Arts University Bournemouth, UK.
+Her work has been exhibited internationally at fairs including TEFAF Maastricht, NL (2024) and FOG Design + Art, San Francisco, USA (2022) with Sarah Myerscough Gallery.
+Recent group exhibitions included Cut and Fold at Make Hauser & Wirth, Somerset, UK (2023), Material Beings at Cromwell Place, London, UK (2023), Hung, Drawn and Quartared at Standpoint Gallery, London, UK (2023) and Welding Cultures at Soshiro Gallery, London, UK, (2021).

-She is represented by Sarah Myerscough Gallery, London.